MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

     1. Embed for your customers: Allows you to share the Power BI with external users without a Power BI license or an Azure AD identity.

-    1. Embed for your organization: This will use Azure AD authentication to share the report from Power BI so internal users can see this.
+    1. Embed for your organization: This uses Azure AD authentication to share the report from Power BI so internal users can see this.

     1. Publish to web: This allows anyone on the internet to access the report and data.